toniz/fastcgi-async-or-coroutine/cocgi/README.md

-# coroutine fastcgi using libco
+# Coroutine Fastcgi

 `cocgi` is a coroutine fastcgi using Tencent Libco Library.
 Use Muduo Buffer.cpp for tcp receive buffer.
 Use Some Cgicc Files to parse http request.
-Modify the BackendProc class then You can pass the http request to  back-end service.
+Modify the [BackendProc Class](backend.cpp) then You can pass the http request to back-end service.

 ---